dominikpegler/progress_sa/README.md

 # Disclaimer
-I am fine tuning this Progress Openedge SQLalchemy dialect for use in a meltano based data infrastructure imporvement at my organization.
+I am fine tuning this Progress Openedge SQLalchemy dialect for use in a meltano based data infrastructure improvement at my organization.